 UBS was in a unique position to know of Lehman’s precarious financial position and in fact UBS engaged in predatory lending tactics in which it loaned Lehman money behind the scenes to prop up the failing firm, according to the claims.
 However, while UBS took steps to protect itself from a Lehman collapse in these “Repo 105” deals, UBS left its own customers totally exposed to the consequences of a Lehman failure and effectively lied and assured them that in a worst case scenario their principal investment was protected, according to the claims.

-Vernon Healy’s investigation, which has been spotlighted in an AARP Magazine article, has found that UBS was distributing misleading material to its own financial advisors.
+Vernon Litigation Group’s investigation, which has been spotlighted in an AARP Magazine article, has found that UBS was distributing misleading material to its own financial advisors.

 In one of the cases filed today, the broker concentrated more than 50 percent of the investor’s account in a single industry and 37.5 percent of the investor’s account in a single issuer, Lehman Brothers.